 The Brexit campaign holds up the question of there being too much European legislation but they seem to forget the objective of legislation to establish and maintain norms in order to enable the free trade on which everybody depends.

 Not all legislation is good and perhaps there too much of it – however, this is not a reason to be outside of the game, it is a reason to be inside and influencing.

 Exporting into the EU would require Britain to apply and adhere to EU norms – so why would we want to give up our role in shaping legislation that we would have to apply anyway?
 Or does Britain expect to be able to scrap norms such as health and safety?

 Sure, the mechanism of government costs money but the cost of Europe is an investment to be able to trade freely with no further formalities.
 If Britain were outside of the EU we would pay duty and incur administrative costs for every transaction.

 Apparently, Britain would be better off outside the EU because we would regain our sovereignty and the power over decisions that we make.
 This sounds great – but what does it really mean in practice – that we could somehow unilaterally disregard our neighbours?

-Migration, immigration and the free movement of people: There is a long-held argument that somehow Britain needs to be in the EU to import skills.
+There is a long-held argument that somehow Britain needs to be in the EU to import skills.
 That may be true but it is perhaps more politically correct to be seen to promote simply British jobs.
-Isn’t it better though to promote prosperity amongst ourselves and also in our customer countries.
-If we do need skills from the outside then of course these people can come into Britain easily as required.
+Isn’t it better though to promote prosperity amongst ourselves and also in our customer countries?
+If we do need skills from the outside then, of course, these people can come into Britain easily as required.

 Free movement of people is an opportunity for people to realize their dreams by travelling to and living in other countries and as a worthy cultural objective which contributes to peace in Europe because of the furthered understanding between peoples.